Free-Range Chicken Predator Control Philippines (2026): Complete Flock Protection and Biosecurity Guide

 Night Lock-Up Protocol

-• Train birds to return to the coop before sunset: Most free-range flocks develop a natural roosting instinct and will return to the coop voluntarily as daylight fades.
-Reinforce this with a consistent evening feeding call — shake a feed container or use a specific whistle signal — at the same time each day (typically 5:00–5:30 PM).
-Birds that hear the feeding call before sunset will rush back reliably within 2–4 weeks of training.
+• Train birds to return to the coop before sunset: Most free-range chickens naturally develop a roosting instinct and will return to the coop as daylight fades.
+You can strengthen this habit by using a consistent evening feeding signal, such as shaking a feed container or blowing a specific whistle, at the same time every day, usually around 5:00–5:30 PM.
+With regular training, birds can learn to return to the coop reliably within 2–4 weeks.

 • Count birds before locking: Never lock the coop without doing a headcount.
 Missing birds that are locked outside overnight are as vulnerable as unprotected birds.
 Use a daily tally sheet (headcount in the morning = headcount at lock-up; any discrepancy is investigated before locking).